-

 - The amount of passive activity loss allowed due to a change in your modified adjusted gross income

-- The tuition and fees deduction
+- The Wisconsin tuition and fees subtraction

 - The student loan interest deduction